Amarcolina/NativeResult/README.md

 ![](https://i.imgur.com/BblwuG4.gif)

-This is an example of using a Result<Color,Sum> to add up all of the colors in a texture to calculate the average.
+This is an example of using a `Result<Color,Sum>` to add up all of the colors in a texture to calculate the average.
 The quad on the left is procedurally generated in one job, and then a second job calculates in parallel the average color to be displayed on the right quad.

 ![](https://i.imgur.com/qnE5AZw.gif)

-This is an example of using a Result<Bounds, MaximumBounds> to calculate the maximum bounds of a large number of particles.
+This is an example of using a `Result<Bounds,MaximumBounds>` to calculate the maximum bounds of a large number of particles.
 The particles are simulated procedurally in one job, and then a second job calculates the bounding box of all of the particles in parallel.